 What is then typical for this vineyard and the wine?
 Well, the Vigna d’Alfiero comprises 7,5 acres of vineyard, but it is mainly grapes from about 2 acres of these at the top of the hill that is used to produce this Nobile di Montepulciano DOCG Vigna d’Alfiero.
 The grapes from Vigna d’Alfiero have a touch of something very sensual, smooth, and full-bodied, with very distinct notes of fruit.
 Miriam herself, says that it is a vineyard that is bold, not at all timid, that wants to give pleasure, and that produces wines with very smooth and silky tannins.
 It is 100% Sangiovese and, indeed, it is a very elegant and well-structured wine with a long finish.

 Vino Nobile di Montepulciano DOCG Riserva

 Valdipiatta Winery is situated beautifully just outside Montepulciano in Tuscany.
 They produce a wide selection of wines ranging from Chianti Colli Senesi to Rosso di Montepulciano DOC and Vino Nobile di Montepulciano DOCG wines.
-They also produce a Pinot Noir and Vin Santo, both well worth to purchase and taste.
+They also produce Pinot Noir and Vin Santo, both well worth purchasing and tasting.
 Just write or give Miriam Caporali a call to book a visit or wine tasting, would you like to visit Tenuta Valdipiatta.

 Written by Katarina Andersson.